easytarget/microPyEZfonts/Unicode/README.md

 ## App
 Starting in a project folder.. we need an app to run.

-The following is a simple app for this example, it uses a ssd_1306 OLED display connected via I2C
+If you do not (yet) have your own app; the following is a simple app for this example, it uses a ssd_1306 OLED display connected via I2C
 * adapt the diplay init for other displays
 * a 'more complete' version of this is in the examples folder